gustavocxavier/news-text-to-predict-return/README.md

 - Data acquisition from a relevant source: Utilizing G1 news articles ensures the data reflects real-world news impacting the Brazilian market.
 - Leakage avoidance: Time series splitting guarantees model training and evaluation on non-overlapping data, preventing biased results.
 - AutoML for efficient model selection: AutoML simplifies the process of finding the best-performing model for the specific task.

+## Learn more

+### Data Collection

+To gather raw text data, the project employs the BeautifulSoup library to scrape news articles from the news portal.
+This ensures a diverse and comprehensive dataset for training and evaluation.

+### Text Pre-processing

+The raw text undergoes cleaning and feature engineering to prepare it for ML models.
+Text pre-processing is a crucial step in preparing the data for modeling.
+Various techniques are applied to clean and structure the text data, making it suitable for input into ML models.
+This includes steps like tokenization, stop word removal, stemming/lemmatization, and TF-IDF vectorization.

+### AutoML for Model Selection

+The project employs AutoML (Automated Machine Learning) techniques to automate the process of model selection.
+This involves exploring different ML models and hyperparameter configurations to identify the most effective combination for predicting stock returns based on the news text.
+In this project, we leverage AutoML libraries like `Pycaret` to automate the search for the optimal ML model and hyperparameters for return prediction.

+### Leakage Data Prevention

+To maintain the integrity of the predictive models, the project takes special care to prevent data leakage.
+Time series splitting is utilized to ensure that training and testing data do not overlap chronologically.
+This approach is essential for realistic evaluation and accurate representation of model performance.

 ## Current Progress